Brushfam/learn-page/docs/getting-started.md

 ---
 sidebar_position: 1
 slug: /
-title: Learn
+title: Getting started
 sidebar_label: Getting started
 ---

-Brushfam onboards businesses into Polkadot by creating the necessary development infrastructure, auditing, and giving advisory to the development teams.
-With OpenBrush, Sol2ink and our suite of web3 products and services we make it easy to resolve real world problems using Polkadot tech.
+Brushfam's goal is to onboard businesses to Polkadot WASM by creating the necessary infrastructure, auditing, and giving advisory to the development teams.
+This documentation page contains materials about [ink!](https://use.ink/) ecosystem trusted and everyday-used tools.